bearcove/vixen/internal/DESIGN.md

 - Crate name
 - Edition
 - Crate type (`bin`)
-- Content hash of source files
+- Content hash of all source files in the crate
 - Content hash of `Cargo.toml`

+**v0 source enumeration rule:** v0 supports only single-file crates (`src/main.rs` only). `mod` declarations that reference other files are rejected with a clear error.
+This keeps source discovery trivial while maintaining correctness.

+Later versions will implement proper module discovery by parsing `mod` declarations and walking the source closure.

 **What's NOT in the cache key:**
 - Workspace root path — `--remap-path-prefix` normalizes path-sensitive outputs